-16 STRATEGIC OBJECTIVE TWO: PREVENT ACUTE HUNGER AND INVEST IN DISASTER PREPAREDNESS AND MITIGATION MEASURES
+D. STRATEGIC OBJECTIVE TWO: PREVENT ACUTE HUNGER AND INVEST IN DISASTER PREPAREDNESS AND MITIGATION MEASURES

-- To support and strengthen capacities of governments to prepare for, assess and respond to acute hunger arising from disasters - To support and strengthen resiliency of communities to shocks through safety nets or asset creation, including adaptation to climate change
+- 1. To support and strengthen capacities of governments to predict, mitigate and respond to disasters - 2.
+To support and strengthen resiliency of communities to shocks through safety nets or asset creation - 3.
+To support mitigation and adaptation to reduce vulnerability to disasters and climate change

-- Vulnerability analysis and mapping - Early warning products and tools - · Disaster preparedness and mitigation programmes - Programmes to help communities reinforce their essential food and nutrition security systems and infrastructures, as well as their adaptability to climate change - including voucher, cash and food-based safety nets
+- Vulnerability analysis and mapping - Early warning products and tools - Disaster preparedness and mitigation programmes - Programmes to help communities reinforce their essential food and nutrition security systems and infrastructures, as well as their adaptability to climate change including voucher, cash and food-based safety nets

-20 STRATEGIC OBJECTIVE THREE: RESTORE AND REBUILD LIVES AND LIVELIHOODS IN POST-CONFLICT, POST-DISASTER OR TRANSITION SITUATIONS
+E. STRATEGIC OBJECTIVE THREE: RESTORE AND REBUILD LIVES AND LIVELIHOODS IN POST-CONFLICT, POST-DISASTER OR TRANSITION SITUATIONS

-- To support the return of refugees and IDPs through food and nutrition assistance - 2.
+- 1. To support the return of refugees and IDPs through food and nutrition assistance relief - 2.
 To support the re-establishment of livelihoods and food and nutrition security of communities and families affected by shocks

-To assist in establishing or rebuilding food supply or delivery capacities of countries and communities affected by shocks and help to avoid the resumption of conflict
+3. To assist in establishing or rebuilding food supply or delivery capacities of countries and communities affected by shocks and help to avoid the resumption of conflict

-- Targeted programmes that facilitate the reestablishment of livelihoods - Special operations to rebuild essential hunger-related infrastructure - Food distribution programmes that facilitate re-establishment of food and nutrition security - Voucher and cash-based programmes that facilitate food access - Capacity strengthening for the re-establishment of community service infrastructure
+- Targeted programmes that facilitate the re-establishment of livelihoods - Special operations to rebuild essential hunger-related infrastructure - Food distribution programmes that facilitate re-establishment of food and nutrition security - Voucher and cash-based programmes that facilitate food access - Capacity strengthening for the re-establishment of community service infrastructure

-24 STRATEGIC OBJECTIVE FOUR: REDUCE CHRONIC HUNGER AND UNDERNUTRITION
+F. STRATEGIC OBJECTIVE FOUR: REDUCE CHRONIC AND HIDDEN HUNGER

-- To help countries bring undernutrition below critical levels and break the intergenerational cycle of chronic hunger - To increase levels of education and basic nutrition and health through food and nutrition assistance and food and nutrition security tools - 3.
-To meet the food and nutrition needs of those affected by HIV/AIDS, tuberculosis and other pandemics
+- 1. To help countries bring undernutrition below critical levels and break the inter-generational cycle of chronic hunger - 2.
+To increase levels of education and basic nutrition and health through food and nutrition assistance and food and nutrition security tools - 3.
+To meet food and nutrition needs of those affected by HIV/AIDS, tuberculosis and other pandemics

-- Mother-and-child health and nutrition (MCHN) programmes - · School feeding programmes - Programmes addressing and mitigating HIV/AIDS, tuberculosis and other pandemics - Policy and programmatic advice
+- Mother-and-child health and nutrition (MCHN) programmes - School feeding programmes - Programmes addressing and mitigating HIV/AIDS, tuberculosis and other pandemics - Policy and programmatic advice

-28 STRATEGIC OBJECTIVE FIVE: STRENGTHEN THE CAPACITIES OF COUNTRIES TO REDUCE HUNGER, INCLUDING THROUGH HAND-OVER STRATEGIES AND LOCAL PURCHASE
+G. STRATEGIC OBJECTIVE FIVE: STRENGTHEN COUNTRIES' CAPACITY TO REDUCE HUNGER THROUGH HAND-OVER STRATEGIES AND LOCAL PURCHASE

-- To use purchasing power to support the sustainable development of food and nutrition security systems, and transform food and nutrition assistance into a productive investment in local communities - 2.
+- 1. To use purchasing power to support the sustainable development of food and nutrition security systems, and transform food and nutrition assistance into a productive investment in local communities - 2.
 To develop clear hand-over strategies to enhance nationally owned hunger solutions - 3.
-To strengthen the capacities of countries to design, manage and implement tools, policies and programmes to predict and reduce hunger
+To strengthen countries' capacity to design, manage and implement tools, policies and programmes to predict and reduce hunger